 If you wish to change your company’s ARD, the director must complete and file Companies House Form AA01 (previously Form 225).
 This is a very simple procedure that should only take a matter of minutes.
 Once completed, this form can be delivered to Companies House online via WebFiling or 1st Formations Online Company Manager.

 The new ARD will be the date that all subsequent annual accounts must be made up to, unless you make any other changes to the financial year.

 Notifying HMRC of a change of ARD

-Accounting periods may be shorter than 12 months, but unlike your company’s financial year, the accounting period cannot exceed 12 months.
+Accounting periods may be shorter than 12 months.
+However, unlike your company’s financial year, the accounting period cannot be longer than 12 months.

 If you lengthen your financial year to a period longer than 12 months, you will have to file two Company Tax Returns (one return for the first 12 months and another for the extra months).